akka/alpakka/docs/src/main/paradox/avroparquet.md

 We will need an @scaladoc[ActorSystem](akka.actor.ActorSystem) and an @scaladoc[ActorMaterializer](akka.stream.ActorMaterializer).

 Scala
-: @@snip (/avroparquet/src/test/scala/akka/stream/alpakka/avroparquet/scaladsl/AbstractAvroParquet.scala) { #init-system }
+: @@snip (/avroparquet/src/test/scala/docs/scaladsl/AbstractAvroParquet.scala) { #init-system }

 Java
 : @@snip (/avroparquet/src/test/java/docs/javadsl/Examples.java) { #init-system }

+#Source Initiation
+Sometimes it might be useful to use parquet file as stream Source.
+For this we will need to create `AvroParquetReader` instance which produces Parquet `GenericRecord` instances.

+Scala
+: @@snip (/avroparquet/src/test/scala/docs/scaladsl/AvroParquetSourceSpec.scala) { #init-reader }

+Java
+: @@snip (/avroparquet/src/test/java/docs/javadsl/Examples.java) { #init-reader }

+After it, you can create your Source object which accepts instance of `AvroParquetReader` as parameter

+Scala
+: @@snip (/avroparquet/src/test/scala/docs/scaladsl/AvroParquetSourceSpec.scala) { #init-source }

+Java
+: @@snip (/avroparquet/src/test/java/docs/javadsl/Examples.java) { #init-source }

 #Sink Initiation
+Sometimes it might be useful to use Parquet file as akka stream Sink.
+For an instance, if you need to store data on Parquet files on HDFS (or any other distributed file system) and perform map-reduce jobs on it further.
+For this we first of all need to create `AvroParquetWriter` instance which accepts `GenericRecord`.

 Scala
-: @@snip (/avroparquet/src/test/scala/akka/stream/alpakka/avroparquet/scaladsl/AvroParquetSinkSpec.scala) { #init-sink }
+: @@snip (/avroparquet/src/test/scala/docs/scaladsl//AvroParquetSinkSpec.scala) { #init-writer }

 Java
-: @@snip (/avroparquet/src/test/java/akka/stream/alpakka/avroparquet/javadsl/AvroParquetSinkTest.java) { #init-sink }
+: @@snip (/avroparquet/src/test/java/docs/javadsl/AvroParquetSinkTest.java) { #init-writer }

-#Source Initiation
+After it, you can create Sink which accepts instance of `AvroParquetWriter` as parameter.

 Scala
-: @@snip (/avroparquet/src/test/scala/akka/stream/alpakka/avroparquet/scaladsl/AvroParquetSourceSpec.scala) { #init-source }
+: @@snip (/avroparquet/src/test/scala/docs/scaladsl//AvroParquetSinkSpec.scala) { #init-sink }

 Java
-: @@snip (/avroparquet/src/test/java/docs/javadsl/Examples.java) { #init-source }
+: @@snip (/avroparquet/src/test/java/docs/javadsl/AvroParquetSinkTest.java) { #init-sink }

 #Flow Initiation

+It might be useful to use ParquetWriter as the streams flow stage, which accepts Parquet `GenericRecord`, writes it to Parquet file, and returns the same `GenericRecords`.
+Such Flow stage can be easily created by creating `AvroParquetFlow` instance and providing `AvroParquetWriter` instance as parameter.

 Scala
-: @@snip (/avroparquet/src/test/scala/akka/stream/alpakka/avroparquet/scaladsl/AvroParquetFlowSpec.scala) { #init-flow }
+: @@snip (/avroparquet/src/test/scala/docs/scaladsl/AvroParquetFlowSpec.scala) { #init-flow }
 This is all preparation that we are going to need.

 Java